Skip to main content

 5. Click Send request (Runbutton.png) to issue the JSON-based request.

-6. Observe the response and ensure the action completed successfully.
+6. Observe the response and ensure the action is completed successfully.

 Note

-"errorCode" with a value of 0 indicates success. "errorCode" with a non-zero value indicates a failure, see Errors and contact FairCom with any questions.
+"errorCode" with a value of 0 indicates success. "errorCode" with a non-zero value indicates a failure.
+See Errors and contact FairCom for more information about an error.

 1. Start the FairCom Data Explorer.